You have questions. We have answers.

 Admissions and Cost

-An additional $2,000 materials and curriculum fee includes all textbooks, learning materials, and a laptop.
+For Upper School learners, we offer a membership model with an annual membership fee.
+This can be paid upfront or in 12 monthly payments.
+Our membership fee is $22,000 annually.
+An additional $2,000 materials and curriculum fee includes all learning materials and a student device.
 This fee is due at enrollment.

 College and Career Success